25 Tips That Will Help You Promote on Reddit

 - Sidebar – a menu that contains information, different for every subreddit, including rules, guides, suggested links, FAQs, moderators' contacts, suggested subreddits and whatever else the mods feel like adding to it.

 - Front page – a homepage where trending posts are displayed.
 For all unregistered users, the front page is the same, and it showcases current top posts from default subreddits.
 Registered users see personalizedfront page, it's based on subreddits that users subscribe to.
-Having your post featured on the front pagemeans a guaranteed increase in traffic, to the point where many websites simply go down because of theheavy load.
+Having your post featured on the front page is guaranteed drive traffic with Reddit, to the point where many websites simply go down because of the heavy load.

 - Karma – Reddit's useless internet points and the desire of every redditor.
+Either way, you should understand how does karma work on reddit.
 You get karma when other users upvote your comments or submissions.
 There are two types of karma – link and comment.
 "Link karma"(often referred to as "submission karma") is gained by posting new threads, and "comment karma" is gained by, well, commenting.

-- AMA – an abbreviation for "ask me anything," a thread where a topic starter (usually referred to as an "OP," for "original poster") answers questions from the community.
+- AMA – an abbreviation for "ask me anything,".
+If you wanna know how to get people to answer your post on reddit brief — AMA is an answer.
+It`s the fast a thread where a topic starter (usually referred to as an "OP," for "original poster") answers questions from the community.

 Also, make sure to read these basic rules (reddiquette) to avoid getting in trouble.
 Pay extra attention to the "please don't" section.

 1. First of all, become a real Reddit user.
-You'll have access to a lot of content and active communities.
+You'll have access to a lot of content and became active in communities visibility.
 Pick the ones you find interesting and engage.

-2. Install Reddit Enhancement Suite for your browser; it makes using Reddit so much easier and so much more enjoyable – from browsing images on page to switching between different accounts in twoclicks.
+2. Install Reddit Enhancement Suite for your browser; this reddit mod promo addon makes using Reddit so much easier and so much more enjoyable – from browsing images on the page to switching between different accounts in two clicks.

 5. Gain karma, or in other words, build a reputation.
 Don't try to promote anything with a new account that has zero karma.
 Start by commenting on submissions that you find interesting and it all will come naturally.
 Comment karma is a lot more important than link karma.
 Just make sure that your link karma is not negative.

 7. Find subreddits with your target audience.
 Reddit's internal search engine is rubbish, but it's capable of finding a subreddit that you're looking for.
-It's difficult to get noticed on big subreddits, so I mostly post on smaller subs.
+It's difficult to get noticed on big subreddits, so I mostly post on smaller subreddits where I can get people to help.
 Sidebars of big subreddits usually list smaller ones related to the topic.
 For example, here's a list from r/marketing sidebar:

 16. Links from upvoted posts turn into dofollow links.
 The number of upvotes, that you need to turn links into dofollow, varies based on a variety of factors, like post age, upvote/downvote ratio, etc. Five upvotes are often enough.